New links between PDE's and Voronoi patterns: Conclusion

 \section{Conclusion}

 In this paper, we have established some new connections between partial differential equations and Voronoi tessellations.
-An interesting direction for future work is to consider general Riemannian manifolds and other nonlinear equations, such as Fisher-KPP and the porous medium equations.
-Another possible direction for future work is to extend the numerical simulations to a broader class of colonization games.
+In particular, for an elliptic problem with point sources, we presented a stochastic game whose solution is provided by a Voronoi tessellation.
+This problem motivated the introduction of a tessellation associated with a harmonic function.
+A result for the decay properties of the solution and short-time asymptotics linked to Voronoi cells has been established for parabolic equations.
+In the case of hyperbolic equations, the rectifiability of the boundary of the Voronoi cells has been obtained due to characterizing this boundary as the singular set of solutions to an eikonal equation.
+Finally, some properties of the solution to an optimal transport problem have been obtained by connecting this problem with Voronoi tessellation.
+Future work will focus on general Riemannian manifolds and other nonlinear equations, such as Fisher-KPP and the medium porous equations.
+Another possible new direction is to extend the numerical simulations to a broader class of colonization games.

-Extensions to objects different from points, higher dimensions, manifolds, and other functions(not only distance function).
+Extensions to objects different from points, higher dimensional Voronoi cells and Voronoi tessellations on manifolds provide interesting open questions.